hashicorp/consul-replicate/README.md

 failover.
 The active replicator watches the remote datacenter for changes and updates the local K/V store as appropriate.

+However, the daemon should not be used to attempt master-master replication.
+It is not designed for this use case, and will not ever reach a stable point.
+Instead, it should be used only for master-slave replication, where a single datacenter is considered authoritative.

 ## Download & Usage

 Download a release from the